georgemorgan/at91sam/README.md

 # Compiling

 To compile, use the makefile that is included.
 But wait!
 Be sure to change the varaibles such as `cc` and `nm` to the tools that you use to build for the ARM architecture if you've moved them somewhere other than their default install location.
 If these tools can be found in your `PATH` environment variable, the script should work automatically.

+# Flashing

+To flash this firmware to a AT91SAM device without the use of an IDE, download the appropriate `SAM-BA utility` for your host platform.
+Atmel provides one for Windows, but there are third party flashers out there for Mac OS and Linux.